Why Remove Popcorn Ceiling When You Can Cover It With Drywall

 We’ll focus on the details that make this job different from other drywall projects.
 Go to the drywall section for everything else you need to know about hanging and finishing drywall.

-If you have a heavily textured ceiling and just don't like the look, you have a few options.
+Popcorn ceiling—If you have a heavily textured ceiling and just don’t like the look, you have a few options.
 With unpainted texture, the most common approach is to mist it with a spray bottle and scrape off the softened texture.
-That makes a big, sloppy mess and almost always leaves you with repairs to do afterward.
+Removing popcorn ceiling that way makes a big, sloppy mess and almost always leaves you with repairs to do afterward.

 Money, time and materials